wp-plugins/wpsso/readme.txt

 = Version 2.4rc4 =

 * Bugfixes
 	* Fixed missing check for 'og_def_img_on_index' and 'og_def_img_on_search' options for Twitter Card meta tags (Pro version).
+	* Fixed an incorrect 'twitter:title' value when in the admin interface, by adding a missing `$use_post` argument to `SucomWebpage::get_title()` in the Twitter Card addon (Pro version).

 * Enhancement
 	* Split the existing 'Image and Video' General settings tab into separate 'Images' and 'Videos' settings tabs.
 	* Added 'Default Video URL', 'Use Default Video on Indexes', and 'Use Default Video on Search Results' options.
 	* Added a new `WpssoMedia::get_default_video()` method.
 	* Added a new 'wpsso_the_object' filter to modify the return of post objects.
 	* Changed the update hook from 'site_transient_update_plugins' to 'pre_set_site_transient_update_plugins' (Pro version).
 	* Added debugging messages to the `SucomUpdate::inject_update()` method (Pro version).
 	* Added hooks into 'wp_head', 'wp_footer', 'admin_head', and 'admin_footer' to print the debug log.
 	* Added reporting on the number of licenses assigned (Pro version).
 	* Changed the image resize crop value from 1/0 to true/false.

 = Version 2.3.2 =

 * Bugfixes
 	* *None*

 * Enhancement
 	* Changed the default Open Graph 'Image Dimensions' from 1200x1200 cropped to 800x800 cropped.
 	* Disabled the Default Image URL option when a Default Image ID has been specified.
 	* Updated a few help messages in lib/messages.php.

 = Version 2.3.1 =

 * Bugfixes
 	* *None*

 * Enhancement
 	* Added action hooks for 'wpmu_new_blog' and 'wpmu_activate_blog' to install default options (if necessary) when **multisite** blogs are created and/or activated.
 	* Added a notice error message if / when the WordPress `wp_remote_get()` function (used when checking for updates) returns an error (Pro version).
 	* Changed the update filter hook priorities from 10 to 100 in order to avoid 3rd party filters from modifying the update information (Pro version).
 	* Changed the default Open Graph Image Dimensions from 1200x630 cropped to 1200x1200 cropped.
 	* Changed the update check schedule from every 12 hours to every 24 hours.
 	* Changed the `WpssoOptions::get_defaults()` method to filter the default options only once.

 == Upgrade Notice ==